DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 The fee that was charged for that determined in the output token of a swap.
 For instance, if it's swap USDC to SUI, the fee would be determined in SUI coin.

 As of DeepBook version 3.1, it introduce ability to charge fee in input coin for swaps.
 Since that, the existing fee charging model could be described as following:
-DeepBook charge fee in `input coin`, `taker fee` * `fee penalty multiplier`, where `fee penalty multiplier` is `1.25`.
+DeepBook charge fee in `input coin`, `taker fee` \* `fee penalty multiplier`, where `fee penalty multiplier` is `1.25`.

 Deepbook Wrapper charge fee in `output coin`, so it remains the same as it was before and equal to the `taker_fee`.

 ### Order Fees

-DeepBook protocol requires DEEP coins as a fees for order placement, the fees calculated based on order price and size.
+DeepBook protocol requires DEEP coins as fees for order placement, with fees calculated based on order price and size.
 The Deepbook Wrapper handles these fees in two ways:

 1. **If user has enough DEEP to cover the order fees**: No additional fees are charged.
 DEEP coins are provided from the user's wallet balance.

 2. **If user needs DEEP to cover the order fees**: Two fees apply when borrowing DEEP from Wrapper reserves:
-   - **DEEP Reserve Coverage Fee**: Equal to the required DEEP amount converted to SUI value; paid in SUI coins;
+   - **DEEP Reserve Coverage Fee**: Equal to the required DEEP amount converted to SUI value; paid in SUI coins
-   - **Protocol Fee**: 1% of the reserve coverage fee; paid in SUI coin.

-**Fee Scaling**: The more DEEP a user has in their wallet, the lower the fees:
-- When user has all DEEP required for order: 0% reserve coverage fee + 0% protocol fee
-- When user has partial DEEP required: reserve coverage fee + 1% protocol fee
-- When user has no DEEP: reserve coverage fee + 1% protocol fee
+   - **Protocol Fee**: Calculated dynamically based on order execution status and fee rates specified in `TradingFeeConfig`

+**Protocol Fee Calculation**:

+- **Immediately executed portions**: Charged at the taker fee rate
+- **Live/unfilled portions**: Charged at the maker fee rate

+**Protocol Fee Discounts**: When using DEEP fee type, users can receive discounts:

+- The more DeepBook fees you cover with your own DEEP tokens, the higher your discount
+- Maximum discount is achieved when the user fully covers the DeepBook fees themselves

 This structure incentivizes users to hold DEEP coins while ensuring trading accessibility for everyone.
-For whitelisted pools, there is no DEEP fees, so no fees are charged.
+For whitelisted pools, there are no DEEP fees, so no coverage fees are required.
+However, protocol fees are still charged, with whitelisted pools receiving the maximum protocol fee discount rate for each order.

 ## Economic Considerations

 ### DEEP Reserves Sustainability

 #### Swap Fees

 The Deepbook Wrapper provides DEEP tokens from its reserves for trades on non-whitelisted pools, while collecting fees in the traded tokens.
 This creates a potential economic risk:

 - **Risk**: High volume of low-value token trades could deplete the DEEP reserves faster than the collected fees can replenish it (when converted back to DEEP)
 - **Impact**: The Deepbook Wrapper could become economically unsustainable if the value of consumed DEEP exceeds the value of collected fees

 Several approaches could address this economic risk:

 1. **Token Whitelisting**: Limit wrapper usage to specific tokens with sufficient value and liquidity
 2. **SUI-based Fees**: Collect swap fees in SUI instead of output tokens, matching the order fee model

 However, this would only become necessary if DeepBook transitions to permissionless pool creation AND the ecosystem grows to support thousands of token types with active trading.
 Given that DeepBook pools are currently permissioned, this is not an immediate concern.

 #### Order Fees

 The Deepbook Wrapper's order fee structure has minimal economic risk.
 By collecting fees in SUI, we maintain a stable and liquid asset for reserves management.
 Since reserve coverage fees directly match the DEEP amount needed, there's a fair value exchange.
-The additional 1% protocol fee helps cover operational costs and reserves maintenance.
+The additional protocol fees (calculated dynamically based on order execution) help cover operational costs and reserves maintenance.

 ## Deployment

 1. Go to `packages/deepbook-wrapper` directory
 2. Uncomment `0x0` address in Move.toml before deploying contract
 3. Run command:
    `sui client publish --gas-budget 220000000 --skip-dependency-verification`
 4. Use new `address` of deployed package in Move.toml
 5. Update `examples/constants.ts` with new addresses of `WRAPPER_PACKAGE_ID`, `ADMIN_CAP_OBJECT_ID`, `WRAPPER_OBJECT_ID`.
 6. Add DEEP coins to reserves by `examples/wrapper/join.ts`